 SETTING UP INSTAGRAM

 You download the app and install it on your device.
-You'll have the option to login using a Facebook login or registering an account with an email address.
-I make my kids do the latter, so that I can access it more easily should I ever need to do so.
+You'll have the option to login using a Facebook login or register an account with an email address.
+I make my kids do the latter so that I can access it more easily should I ever need to do so.
 I know the email, I know the password.
 If I every try to login to find the password changed, it's an immediate loss of their devices for a month.
-They know that rule and they know we're serious about it.
+They know that rule, and they know we're serious about it.